 Their appearance shares the same torpedo-like body that’s lean and muscular—built for speed and power, as well as a translucent-blue coloration and a notably-long bill.

-These similarities cause a lot of anglers to ask the same question: what’s the difference between a sailfish vs swordfish?
+These similarities cause a lot of anglers to ask the same question:

 In this article, we’ll discuss these differences and how you can be certain in identifying both species of fish.

 The main differences between sailfish and swordfish is that swordfish grow to a mush larger size as adults, have pointed dorsal fin and have a bill that is a large as half a body length.